How much methane is lost into the air?

 Photo credit: John Rae

-In 2012, we initiated a series of studies with academic and industry partners to better understand exactly how much and from where emissions are released at various points along the supply chain.
-This is critical information needed to design practices and policy solutions to reduce methane emissions.
+In 2012, we kicked off a series of studies — collaborating with more than 90 academic, research and industry partners — to better understand how much and from where methane is lost from the system today.
+This information is critical for developing best design practices and policy solutions.

-More than 90 universities, research facilities and natural gas companies are working together on these studies.
-Data is being collected in five core areas: production, gathering lines and processing facilities, long-distance pipelines and storage, local distribution and commercial trucks and refueling stations.
+We're investigating emissions from five key areas that make up the natural gas supply chain: production, gathering lines and processing facilities, long-distance pipelines and storage, local distribution and commercial trucks and refueling stations.
 The initiative includes 16 independent projects, all expected to be completed by end of 2014.

 Ensuring scientific integrity